Knee Replacement Surgery

 Knee replacement surgery, or knee arthroplasty, is a procedure commonly performed to remove and replace an arthritic or damaged joint with a prosthesis (artificial joint) only after other treatment options have failed to provide sufficient pain relief and restore range of motion.

-At Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT), knee replacement is the most common type of joint replacement Dr. Robert Berry performs.
+At Sports Physicians Orthopedics and Rehabilitation of Texas (SPORT), knee replacement is the most common type of joint replacement our orthopedic surgeons perform.
 The vast majority of patients who have a knee replacement do so to treat severe osteoarthritis, although rheumatoid arthritis and traumatic injury to the knee may also result in the need for joint replacement.

 What Causes Knee Pain?